Rparlin/DS_Projects/README.md

 # Data Science Projects
 ## Hello!
 This repo is a small collection of Data Science related work I wanted to share.
 I'll be adding to it over the next few days.
 Also, be sure to check out the "About Me" section to help determine if I'll be a good fit.

 This repo includes a collection of material (scripts, reports, graphics, etc.) that showcase a portion of my recent work.
-Each section below provides a little detail about the material in the repo.
+Each section below provides a little detail about the artificats in the repo.

 ## Recreational Boating Accidents
 ### Dataset: